Live recordings pulled from a bootleg videotape – JB’s Kent State University.

 Red alert- I may need assistance in naming some of the songs as it has been almost 4 decades ago when this happened.
 Please email me if you know.

-Why not join my site’s newsletter to keep updated when I post more remastered songs?
+Why not join my site’s newsletter to keep updated when I post more remastered songs, artwork, merch, or other utter fun non-sense?
 Subscribe at the bottom of the page.

 I highly recommend listeneing to this on a real sound system not a laptop though its tolerable on head phones. 😉 Ready for dissappointment I was when I plugged into my real audio syste but alas I was presntly surprised.My site does offer some higher quality live recordings from my club Equinox in Phnom Penh, Cambodia during the “Golden Age of Barang Music”.
 Everything from Russian Ska to Reggae, Death Metal to Jazz, Funk to Khmer Rock n’ Roll.
 And if your wondering what happened to me after 40 years- learn more.